Things to do in Tangier: 2-day itinerary

 • Jebel Musa: Jebel Musa stands for “the mountain of Moses” in Arabic.
 Although there is no scientific proof, it is believed that the Jebel Musa summit is where Moses received the Ten Commandments.
 Wish to climb to the top?
 The trail starts in the village of Belyounech and it will take you about 2 hours to reach the summit.
 Along the way, travelers will be treated to fabulous views of the countryside, the Mediterranean Sea, and the Rif Mountains.

-• The Perdicaris Park (Rmilate forest): Located on the outskirts of Cap Spartel, Perdicaris Park (Rmilate forest) is one of the most beautiful nature spots in the region.
+• The Perdicaris Park (Rmilate Forest): Located on the outskirts of Cap Spartel, Perdicaris Park (Rmilate forest) is one of the most beautiful nature spots in the region.
 This coastal forest has picturesque hiking trails, a lovely botanical park, and a cool 19th-century castle.
 It is an ideal place to recharge your batteries and enjoy nature.
 The views of the Mediterranean Sea from the rocky viewpoint near the castle are simply breathtaking.

 Tangier Golf Courses